EmbroidePy/pyembroidery/README.md

 `tie_off` sets the contingency protocol for when a tie_off is needed.
 This can either be `CONTINGENCY_TIE_OFF_THREE_SMALL` which uses three small stitches to tie off the thread or `CONTINGENCY_TIE_OFF_NONE` which does not perform a tie_off.

-Explicitly calling TIE_ON or TIE_OFF within the command sequence performs the set contingency so if this is set to `NONE` these will perform no action.
+Explicitly calling TIE_ON or TIE_OFF within the command sequence performs the set contingency so if this is set to `CONTINGENCY_TIE_OFF_NONE` these will perform no action.
+These could be modified on the fly by adding a command for `CONTINGENCY_TIE_OFF_THREE_SMALL` to toggle the value on the fly.

 `explicit_trim` sets whether the encoder should overtly include a trim before color change event or not.
 Default is False.
 Setting this to True will include a trim if we are going to perform a thread-change action.